JustenRickert/justenrickert-old-user-page/_posts/2017-05-25-mystical-mathematical-argument.md

 It is my belief that mathematics represents that without ambiguity.
 I have come to find that more natural languages cannot represent exactly what mathematics does, even though these languages are eventually the things which share the details of the mathematics.
-In _Mysticism and Logic_ Russell claims there is a "mystic insight" which "begins with a sense of mystery unveiled."
+In _Mysticism and Logic_ Bertrand Russell claims there is a "mystic insight" which "begins with a sense of mystery unveiled."
 I believe this to be a sort of abstract mathematics that makes up everything that humans wish to share in detail.
 He continues later to say:

 > "The first and most direct outcome of the moment of illumination [mystic
 > insight] is belief in the possibility of a way of knowledge which may be